OKaluza/fractured/docs/docs.rst

 - *@* Indicates to the formula parser that this is a parameter definition, must start with this symbol.
 - *Description* Enter the information you want to appear in the control label in this comment area on the line before the actual definition.
 This description can be left out, in which case the variable name will be used as a label instead.
 - *variable_name* Enter a variable name (containing only the characters a-z, A-Z, 0-9 and underscore _, must not start with a number) this is the name by which you will use this parameters value in the formula code.
-- *type* the type of value: bool, int, uint, real, float, complex, rgba, list, real_function, complex_function, bailout_function, expression or define
+- *type* the type of value: bool, int, real, complex, rgba, list, real_function, complex_function, bailout_function, expression or define
 - *default* the default value that is inserted for the parameter if it has not been edited.

 **Parameter types explained**

 - *bool* a true/false value, appears as a check box
 - *int* an integer value, appears as a number entry
-- *uint* an unsigned integer value ( > 0), appears as a number entry
 - *real* a real number, appears as a number entry
-- *float* as above, but single precision only regardless of precision setting
 - *complex* a complex number value, represented as a real and imaginary value separated by a comma in code, appears as two number entries.
 - *rgba* a colour value, appears as a colour box which can be clicked on to bring up a colour picker
 - *list* a list of labels, the variable will be assigned a numeric value based on user selection from 0 to n-1 (where n is number of list items), appears as a drop down list.